soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 ## Appending Structure

-Before when we wanted to create richer HTML content and appended nodes to one another, we used the append (`<>`) operator.
+Before, when we wanted to create richer HTML content and appended nodes to one another, we used the append (`<>`) operator.
 Since we are now not using `String` anymore, we need another way to do it.